Why is copying files to/from a CBFS Connect drive so slow?

 Context Switches

 CBFS Connect consists of a kernel mode filesystem driver and a user mode API library (i.e., the CBFS component) that work together in tandem to allow your application to implement a virtual filesystem.
 When the OS sends requests to that filesystem, the kernel mode driver invokes your user mode code using events, which causes a context switch; and then when your code is finished handling the event, another context switch back to kernel mode again.
-Furthermore, if your user mode event handler uses system APIs, then chances are good that another round of context switch (from user to kernel mode and back again) will occur.
+Furthermore, if your user mode event handler uses system APIs, then chances are good that another round of context switches (from user to kernel mode and back again) will occur.

 Global Locks